Mathematica Used as Interdepartmental Communication Tool at Mitsubishi

 I know my contacts in other departments will have Mathematica because I specifically recommend they get it.
 This smoothes the development process considerably.

-I am also looking forward to working with MathCode C++, a third-party product which lets me translate the algorithms I've created in the Mathematica language to C++, saving me the need to recode the algorithms I have developed.
+I am also looking forward to working with MathCode C++, a third-party product that lets me translate the algorithms I've created in the Mathematica language to C++, saving me the need to recode the algorithms I have developed.